BambyG/datastudio/site/content/about.md

-# About BG Insights
+# About

-BG Insights is a Data Studio helping businesses in their entire data process from data collection to visualization in order share its own story.
+</br></br>BG Insights is a Data Studio helping businesses in their entire data process from data collection to visualization in order share its own story.
-At BG Insights we believe that data is key for any business to grow, by understanding their audiences, environment in order to highlight opportunities!

-We guess that you are here because:

-  - You don’t want to base your business decisions on assumptions anymore.
-  - You are willing to be more data-driven and would like to know how to measure performance efficiently.
-  - You are already a data-driven company but need extra help for your data related tasks.
-  - You would like a nice website because we also offer this service!
-  - You are just curious, in this case, feel free to send us a message!

-If the above is correct, you are in the right place!

-Having a background in Marketing and experiences working closely with IT departments on various digital projects in industries such as E-commerce, Healthcare, Automotive or Finance with different budget and needs, we would love to hear your story!

-# About Bamby
 You might wonder:  Who is behind BG Insights?
 Well, it’s me Bamby, Data Analyst and Data Visualization Engineer, nice to meet you!

 I am from Paris but also lived in Manchester, London and currently based in Berlin.